 - The Project site contains drainage lines and creeks of a range of orders, including lacustrine water bodies and riverine wetlands.
-The majority of the drainage lines held little to no water during the survey, despite recent rainfall events.
-Therefore, water retention in these waterways appears to be limited, even following rainfall events; - The baseline survey of water quality on and surrounding the Project site show that certain water quality parameters exceed the ANZECC (2000) trigger values: - No Near Threatened or Threatened animal or plant species were identified during the aquatic ecology assessment.
-The animal and plant species that were identified off the mining lease at aquatic survey locations upstream of the Project site, are presented in the results section of this report; - Many of the creeks are fringed by Regional Ecosystem 10.3.14 river red gum (Eucalyptus camaldulensis woodland) and Regional Ecosystem 10.3.13 river red gum (Eucalyptus camaldulensis woodland, moreton bay ash (Corymbia tessellaris occasionally present) plus melaleuca (Melaleuca spp.) which have an Of Concern DERM Biodiversity Status; - SIGNAL scoring showed no sites fell within the "pristine" category of Quadrant 1.
+The majority of the drainage lines held little-to-no water during the survey, despite recent rainfall events.
+Therefore, water retention in these waterways appears to be limited, even following rainfall events; - The baseline survey of water quality on and surrounding the Project site showed that certain water quality parameters exceeded the ANZECC (2000) trigger values: - No Near Threatened or Threatened animal or plant species were identified during the aquatic ecology assessment.
+The animal and plant species that were identified off the mining lease at aquatic survey locations upstream of the Project site, are presented in the results section of this report; - Many of the creeks are fringed by Regional Ecosystem 10.3.14 river red gum (Eucalyptus camaldulensis woodland) and Regional Ecosystem 10.3.13 river red gum (River Red Gum (Eucalyptus camaldulensis) woodland with Moreton Bay Ash (Corymbia tessellaris) and Melaleuca (Melaleuca sp.) occasionally present) which have an Of Concern Department of Environment and Resource Management Biodiversity Status; - SIGNAL scoring showed no sites fell within the "pristine" category of Quadrant 1.
 Sites within Quadrant 2 included AQ1, AQ2, AQ3, AQ5, AQ19, AQ23, AQ28, AQ29, AQ37 and AQ38.
-All other sites fell within Quadrant 4, probably as a result of numerous factors which include sub-optimal sampling during periods of flooding and disturbances by cattle grazing: and - The relatively low AUSRIVAS habitat assessments that were determined for all sites (moderate category) are due to high erosion potential, lack of stable in-stream habitat and / or limited riparian vegetation.
+All other sites fell within Quadrant 4, probably as a result of numerous factors which include suboptimal sampling during periods of flooding and disturbances by cattle grazing: and - The relatively low AUSRIVAS habitat assessments that were determined for all sites (moderate category) are due to high erosion potential, lack of stable in-stream habitat and / or limited riparian vegetation.